yogeshjain999/representable/README.md

 ```

 As you can see, `::represent` figures out the correct representer for you (works also for parsing!).

+Note: the implicit collection representer internally is implemented using a lonely collection.
+Everything you pass to `::collection_representer` is simply provided to the `::items` call in the lonely collection.
+That allows you to use `parse_strategy` and all the other goodies, too.

 ## Document Nesting